51 Ways to Make Money Online in 2023

 19. Write an eBook to Sell on Amazon

-20. Create and Sell Courses Online
+20. Create Online Courses

-21. Get Paid to Stay Fit, with Achievement
+21. Get Paid to Stay Fit

-Want to stay in shape and get paid?
-There’s an app for that.
-AchieveMint syncs to your devices, such as Fitbit, and Healthkit, and keeps track of your exercise routines.
-It will award you points as you go, and convert those points to dollars.
-It’s not a lucrative money maker, but it’s a great way to make a little extra cash while you’re already doing something you love.
+Eventually, you can convert your points into gift cards, merchandise, etc. It’s not a lucrative money maker, but it’s a great way to make a little extra cash while you’re already doing something you love.

 23. Online Travel Agent